MassanaLab/SAGs-pipeline/README.md

 [4-eggnog_mapper+skip4.sh](scripts/3-POST-BRAKER/4-eggnog_mapper+skip4.sh)

-In this script, I create a singular file for each sample.
+In this script, I create a separate output directory for each sample.
 It is inside this file where EggNOG-mapper will create 3 files:

 -*.annotations